itewreed/secam-tbc-2-yuv/README.md

 ## CLI Usage
 The Python has to be used that GNURadio also uses to execute the file.
 Should usually be in /usr/bin/python3.
 GNURadio has to be installed to make the Python script works.
 ```
-/usr/bin/python3 -u  secam2yuv.py  --inputdir <directory where the tbc files are> --videofile <filename without .tbc> --outputdir <directory to save the bin file to> --startfield <0 or 2>
+/usr/bin/python3 -u  secam2yuv.py  --inputdir <directory where the tbc files are> --videofile <filename without .tbc> --outputdir <directory to save the bin file to> --invert_crcb <0 or 1>
 # example
-/usr/bin/python3 -u  secam2yuv.py  --inputdir /home/vhsuser/tbc/ --videofile tape477_01_visio_1991-06-09_16mhz --outputdir /home/vhsuser/Videos/ --startfield 0
+/usr/bin/python3 -u  secam2yuv.py  --inputdir /home/vhsuser/tbc/ --videofile tape477_01_visio_1991-06-09_16mhz --outputdir /home/vhsuser/Videos/ --invert_crcb 1
 ```

 ## Usage
 Load the graph in GnuRadio Companion.
-As file sources select the \*.tbc and \*\_chroma.tbc files.
-At the very right of the graph define the output-file.
-It defaults to YUV.bin.
+Set the inputdir, outputdir and videofile parameters.
+The output file name is the name of the input + info if invert was set aka videofile_i0.bin.
 Run the graph.
 There is a color video preview in the graph.
 It will slow down the conversion, but it's highly recommend to use it, as you can live check if the video flaps to pink at some point.
+If it flaps, quickly press the invert_crcb_switch button, then colors should be back to normal

 In the next step use ffmpeg to convert that raw YUV file.
 ```